 Parents can be provided with any information regarding sensitive aspects of education such as our health and wellbeing programme e.g. sexual health, drug awareness and online safety by making an appointment to visit the school.
-Our Sexual Health programme content is sent out in term 3 before lessons are taught and all children in P6 and P7 receive a pupil booklet.
+Our Relationships, Sexual Health and Parenthood Programme can be found on the following link https://rshp.scot/about-the-resource/#mappinglearning